bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 ## Thundering Herds

 All clients of the same proxy and target will have locally cached Access Descriptions with the same expiration time.
-When this entry expires, all active clients will send refresh requests to the proxy at their next request.
-Proxies SHOULD use "request coalescing" to avoid duplicate cache refresh requests to the target.
+When this entry expires, all active clients will send refresh GET requests to the proxy at their next request.
+Proxies SHOULD use "request coalescing" to avoid duplicate cache-refresh requests to the target.

-If the Access Description has changed, these clients will initiate requests through the proxy to the target to double-check the new contents.
+If the Access Description has changed, these clients will initiate GET requests through the proxy to the target to double-check the new contents.
 Proxies and targets MAY use an HTTP 503 response with a "Retry-After" header to manage load spikes.

 # Security Considerations